 In the music world, not all string instruments catch the attention of music aficionados and, therefore, their value is understated.
-However, when it comes to running those fingers through different strings i.e. downstroking or upstroking in a stringed instrument, ukuleles stand out.
-Although there are different types of ukuleles you can lay your eyes on, you can’t miss out on the best tenor ukuleles if you’re after that bright sound.
+However, when it comes to running those fingers through different strings i.e. downstroking or upstroking a stringed instrument, ukuleles stand out.
+Although there are different types of ukuleles best suited for different styles, you can’t miss out on the best tenor ukuleles if you’re after that bright sound.

-If a ukulele is something you can’t get your mind off of—no wonder, these are the sweetest sound one can ever listen to—you might’ve listened to some of the top artists, namely Jake Shimabukuro, Eddie Kamae, James Hill, Eddie Vedder, Greg Hawkes, even Taylor Swift has been seen singing “Fearless” on a ukulele.
+If a ukulele is something you can’t get your mind off of—no wonder, these are some of the sweetest sounds one can ever listen to—you might have been listening to some of the top artists, namely Jake Shimabukuro, Eddie Kamae, James Hill, Eddie Vedder, Greg Hawkes, and even Taylor Swift singing “Fearless” along with a ukulele.

-Bending, harmonics, octaves, palm mute, or rakes—all are promising if you’ve understood the nuts and bolts i.e., you’ve mastered the art of playing a ukulele.
-Still, all of this takes practice, and your instrument is perfectly tuned.
-However, all this is only possible if you’re having a perfect-fit ukulele, and believe me—shopping for the best ukulele online is no piece of cake since you have to have all the basic understanding of uke buying.
+Bending, harmonics, octaves, palm mute, or rakes—all are at your fingertips if you’ve taken some time to understand the nuts and bolts and mastered the art of playing a ukulele.
+Still, all of this takes practice and attention to the details (like tuning).
+It also calls for a perfectly-fitting ukulele for the style that you have in mind, and believe me—shopping for the best ukulele online is no piece of cake, since you have to have at least a basic understanding of what goes into buying a uke.

-If you’re a beginner, don’t worry—no one gets to become a Pro ukulele player within a short span of time i.e., in 1 or 2 days.
+If you’re a beginner, don’t worry—no one gets to become a pro ukulele player within a short span of time.

 Plus, we’ll give you some bonus tips that will help you get the most of your ukulele playing experience.

-If you need a water-resistant ukulele so you could continue playing even when it’s raining, you should try out the waterman uke from Kala.
+PRO TIP: If you need a water-resistant ukulele so you can continue playing even when it’s raining, you should try out the Waterman uke from Kala.

 Several international brands release different types of ukuleles every year.
 That means, if you do some digging up, you’ll end up with loads of brands that make top-of-the-line ukuleles, which is why it becomes a daunting task to search for the best ukulele.

-So, if you’re a fan, continue reading because the real treasure is ahead.
+So, if you’re a ukulele fan, continue reading because the real treasure is ahead.

 1. Enya EUT-M6 Cutaway Tenor Ukulele

-If you’re someone who admires the richness of mahogany wood and glossy finish property, this tenor ukulele is definitely for you for it will produce those warm tones that are perfectly balanced and will give you good vibes while you have a great time with your mates.
+If you’re someone who admires the richness of mahogany wood and a glossy finish property, this tenor ukulele is definitely for you.
+It will produce those warm tones that are perfectly balanced, and will give you good vibes while you have a great time with your mates.

-This ukulele has passed all the requirements of quality control i.e. “QC”.
-Not only is it an ideal choice for beginners, but the PRO ukulele players can also embrace this one to take their experience to the next level.
-The projection is louder, and there’s more than enough space between the strings so your bigger fingers can easily run through them.
+This ukulele has passed all the requirements of quality control.
+Not only is it an ideal choice for beginners, but pro ukulele players can also embrace this one and take their experience to the next level.
+The projection is louder compared to other ukuleles, and there’s more than enough space between the strings so your bigger fingers can easily run through them.

-If you like to be called a discerning player, you can’t miss out on a good tonewood in a ukulele because, in addition to comfort, the tone produced by the instrument is what will give you the ultimate satisfaction.
-It will offer you everything you’re on the lookout for—from appearance to tone, to description—you’re good to go.
+If you like to be called a discerning player, you can’t miss out on a good tonewood in a ukulele.
+In addition to comfort, the tone produced by this ukulele is what will give you the ultimate satisfaction.
+It will offer you everything you’re on the lookout for—from appearance to tone, you’re good to go.

 Designed with ultimate craftsmanship in mind, this tenor ukulele will bring that ‘Wow’ experience to the table.
-If you’re still in doubt whether or not this ukulele is what you should for, perhaps, you should watch Adam Christopher’s cover of Ocean, and believe me, it will have you astounded for sure.
-Yes, Christopher has used the Enya M6 ukulele in that cover song.
+If you’re still in doubt whether or not this ukulele is what you’re looking for, perhaps you should watch Adam Christopher’s cover of Ocean.
+Believe me, it will have you astounded for sure.
+Yes, Christopher has used the Enya EUT-M6 ukulele in that cover song.

 What about durability?
-Is it going to last longer?
+Is it going to last long?
 Well, since it is made of pure mahogany, you can rest assured that it will offer you longevity.
-Since the ukulele is something you don’t purchase every day, you have to be sure of the durability, and guess, what—this tenor ukulele is a perfect uke that has been designed to last longer.
+Since the ukulele is something you don’t purchase every day, you have to be sure of the durability, and guess what—this tenor ukulele is a perfect uke that has been designed to last.

-This ukulele boasts fluorocarbon strings, and as far as top, back, sides and neck are considered, they are all made with solid mahogany—something you’d wish to get your hands on while looking for the best tenor ukulele, in this day and age.
-Speaking of the bridge and fretboard of this ukulele, both have been brought to life by the ‘Richlite’ brand.
+This ukulele boasts fluorocarbon strings, and as far as the top, back, sides, and neck go, they are all made with solid mahogany—something you want to get your hands on if you’re looking for the best tenor ukulele in this day and age.
+As far as the bridge and fretboard of this ukulele, both have been brought to life by the Richlite brand.